KonradHoeffner/tempoguide/index.md

 Counterbalance, Orcish Bowmasters and Tamiyo are amazing against all versions and should always stay/be brought in.
 Murktide Regent can be cut against turbo as it attacks on T4 at the earliest where the Doomsday player may already have won.
 Creature removal obviously depends on their creatures.
 It’s not worth bringing it in only against Thassa’s Oracle and hard cast Street Wraith.
 However in most cases they will bring in at least some creatures, so cutting all removal is very risky.
 Black removal mostly hits all their creatures, though
-Hard grave hate like Faerie Macabre is never worth it, though Surgical can be brought in as a hail mary to shuffle their deck post Doomsday (or exile Doomsday after you discard or counter the first one) if they include so few creatures that you can sideboard out so much removal that you have nothing better to bring in.
+Hard grave hate like Faerie Macabre is never worth it, though Surgical can be brought in as a hail Mary to shuffle their deck post Doomsday (or exile Doomsday after you discard or counter the first one) if they include so few creatures that you can sideboard out so much removal that you have nothing better to bring in.
 Value grave hate like Nihil Spellbomb and Unlicensed Hearse is only good against Murktide Regent, though it can also sometimes shrink Barrowgoyf.
 Unlicensed Hearse can also grow and eventually kill them.
 Force of Will may be boarded out if you think they take out the combo completely, though I still like it as it can efficiently answer Dark Ritual + X on card parity.
 Force of Negation is great against turbo and control, e.g. if you see Personal Tutor, Cabal Ritual, The One Ring, Teferi, Vexing Bauble(?).